eliasjames/devdemystified-webapp/annotations/03-test-board-exists.md

 ## Run the test without the solution
 When we run this test, it will not error the way the last one did.
 Referencing the non-existent object property `ttt.board` will return `undefined`.
 Then the negation comparison operator, `!==`, will return `false` (because `ttt.board === undefined` is `true`).
 Finally, `console.log` will print the returned ``false`` value, and that will be our failing test.

+Run `node game.core.node.js`, and verify that it outputs `false`.

+## Add the solution
+Open `game.core.node.js`, and expand line 1.
+Inside the curly brackets, which represent the object declaration, add the property name, `board`.
+Within an object declaration, a colon represents assignment of a value to a property (`:` instead of `=`).
+Following the colon comes the value.
+This value of square brackets, `[]`, represents an array declaration.

+## Run the test with the solution
+Run `node game.core.node.js` again. `ttt.board` now contains an empty array instead of `undefined`.
+That makes the negation comparison `true`, because `[]` does not equal `undefined`.
+Verify that it now outputs `true`.

+## Verify the test without the solution
+We have to make sure our test switches on and off.
+Change `game.core.node.js` back to `module.exports = {};`.
+Run the test and verify it prints false.